 In 2006, stocking densities of rainbow trout reflected historical densities (70,000 RB/year) and relative abundance increased to target levels (10 trout/net) in 2007 and 2008 (Tables 1 and 2).
 Rainbow trout relative abundance fell below target levels in 2009, 2010, 2011 and 2013 (Table 1), major flood events occurred in three of the four years.
-In 2014, rainbow trout relative abundance increased to its highest level in 11 years (14 fish/net) and dropped slightly in 2015 to 11.83 fish/net ( $\bar{x}$ length=12.78), remaining above historic abundances (Table 1).
+In 2014, rainbow trout relative abundance increased to its highest level in 11 years (14 fish/net) and dropped slightly in 2015 to 11.83 fish/net (\bar{x} length=12.78), remaining above historic abundances (Table 1).

 Rainbow trout relative abundances dropped to 4.33 trout/net in 2016, the lowest abundance observed since 2011(Table 1).
 In 2017 and 2019, sampling took place at the same time as the fall rainbow trout plant.
 This was unintentional and resulted in inflated rainbow trout relative abundance and reduced average length (Table 1).
-Rainbow relative abundance observed in 2018 was the lowest ever documented at 0.67 trout/net (Table 1).
-In 2019, no age 1+ rainbow trout were observed during our netting surveys.
-Since 2008, rainbow trout stocking densities into Beaver Creek Reservoir have significantly decreased due to budget cuts and hatchery space (Table 2).
+Rainbow relative abundance observed in 2020 was the lowest ever documented at 0.17 trout/net (Table 1).
+Since 2008, rainbow trout stocking densities into Beaver Creek Reservoir were decreased due to budget cuts and hatchery space, stocking densities increased in 2020 (Table 2).
 Walleye densities have doubled their historic abundance averages and could be increasing the predation of stocked rainbow trout as well (Table 1).

 Table 1.
-Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2019.
+Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2020.